 The poetry workshop provides the opportunity to generate new poems and revise previously written ones.
 You will work exclusively with one faculty poet for the week in daily workshops that emphasize writing new poems — taking risks with new material and forms, pushing boundaries in the poetic process.

-The schedule also includes talks by faculty writers, special panels, and readings by the faculty at Napa Valley wineries.
+The schedule also includes talks by faculty writers, special panels, and readings by the faculty.

 Participants will meet once during the week in a brief tutorial with your faculty poet to discuss a current poem—a poem that you think is finished or one that feels very much in progress.
 Your workshop leader will set guidelines for how to approach the close focus on a poem during this meeting.